laurentc2/LTspice-to-Qspice-with-python/README.md

 ### limitations :

-If a schematic include a symbol of Analog Devices, it will either no be in the schematic, or not be in the spice netlist.
+If a schematic includes a symbol of Analog Devices, it will either no be in the schematic, or not be in the spice netlist.
 At least, there will be a problem with its simulation.

 Many .sub file are not automatically included in the spice netlist.